|

 Noise control campaign (2007-2008)

-2007-8 in three priority industry sectors.
-They will expect to see
+During 2007-2008 HSE (Health & Safety Executive) inspectors addressed noise in three priority industry sectors.
+They expected to see

 evidence of reduction of noise risks to the lowest level that is